Larsende/Agility2020-AS3/class1/module1/module02.rst

 #.
 Since AS3 is declarative, it will notice that we are sending a POST with an empty tenant body, and by default AS3 will delete the existing virtual server, pool and pool members.

 #.
-In Postman, find the 'Delete Application' declaration.
+In Postman, find the ``Delete Application`` declaration.
 Examine the URI and Body declaration.
 Notice we are sending a POST to the same API endpoint, but take a close look at the JSON body.

 #.
 The body declares a AS3 tenant called http_tenant, but the body describing the state of the tenant is empty.
 By default, AS3 will remove the virtual server, pool and pool members. **NOTE:** Since this would cause the entire tenant to be empty, AS3 will also remove the tenant for us.